DavidSRoy/sociable/documentation/design.md

 - Risk 3: Setbacks in building the backend infrastructure (i.e trouble with handling images or files, or issues with file compression)
 	- Likelihood: Medium
 	- Impact: High
 	- Uploading data other than text might pose a challenge.
 We need to try uploading and handling the situation where the user sends or tries to retrieve images or videos.
 From past experience, as long as the traffic is not too high, uploading images is not a problem.
 	- To reduce the impact, we will design test cases where the user uploads multiple images and retrieves multiple images at the same time.
 	- Our mitigation plan is to disable uploading and sharing of images and videos until the problem has been resolved.
 Some users might lose data, but we will reduce the amount of data lost by blocking the function for the time being.

 - Risk 4: Potential issues with JSON data
-Likelihood of occurring: medium
-Impact if it occurs: high
+	- Likelihood: Medium
+	- Impact: High
-Evidence upon which you base your estimates, such as what information you have already gathered or what experiments you have done: We’ve experienced important data loss with respect to user data while working on or endpoints
+	- Evidence upon which you base your estimates, such as what information you have already gathered or what experiments you have done: We’ve experienced important data loss with respect to user data while working on or endpoints
-Steps you are taking to reduce the likelihood or impact, and steps to permit better estimates: Drawing out the json tree and making sure it’s being parsed correctly during the development process (ie through debugging).
+	- Steps you are taking to reduce the likelihood or impact, and steps to permit better estimates: Drawing out the json tree and making sure it’s being parsed correctly during the development process (ie through debugging).
-Plan for detecting the problem (trivial example: running automated tests to determine that a file format has changed): We will create a robust set of unit tests to ensure all information was received for all operations that rely on API calls
+	- Plan for detecting the problem (trivial example: running automated tests to determine that a file format has changed): We will create a robust set of unit tests to ensure all information was received for all operations that rely on API calls
-Mitigation plan should it occur: We will revisit the parsing of the JSON data and ensure it is parsed correctly.
+	- Mitigation plan should it occur: We will revisit the parsing of the JSON data and ensure it is parsed correctly.
 We will double check against the data as well.

-- Risk 5: Failure to address security concerns in relation to messaging Likelihood of occurring: medium
+- Risk 5: Failure to address security concerns in relation to messaging
-Impact if it occurs: high
+	- Likelihood: Medium
+	- Impact: High
-Evidence upon which you base your estimates, such as what information you have already gathered or what experiments you have done: We’ve gathered that Firebase has security vulnerabilities that could expose sensitive user and messaging data if not prevented
+	- Evidence upon which you base your estimates, such as what information you have already gathered or what experiments you have done: We’ve gathered that Firebase has security vulnerabilities that could expose sensitive user and messaging data if not prevented
-Steps you are taking to reduce the likelihood or impact, and steps to permit better estimates: Encrypting/Hashing sensitive information
+	- Steps you are taking to reduce the likelihood or impact, and steps to permit better estimates: Encrypting/Hashing sensitive information
-Plan for detecting the problem (trivial example: running automated tests to determine that a file format has changed): Robust automated System tests that attempt to extract sensitive info
+	- Plan for detecting the problem (trivial example: running automated tests to determine that a file format has changed): Robust automated System tests that attempt to extract sensitive info
-Mitigation plan should it occur: Send push notification to users informing them of the breach and use the testing mechanisms in place to identify the breach
+	- Mitigation plan should it occur: Send push notification to users informing them of the breach and use the testing mechanisms in place to identify the breach

 Risk 1-4 are similar to what we expected while writing the Requirements document.
 Going forward, we didn't foresee any change from what we expected at the start.

 ## ii.
 Project schedule

-Currently we have all the separate teams ready with their setup - XCode for frontend and ... for backend.
+Currently we have all the separate teams ready with their setup - Xcode for frontend and ... for backend.

 We are working on the login and messaging UI ready by the frontend team and the API by the backend and the fullstack to integrate that in order to demonstrate the use case of messaging between 2 users by the end of this week!

 We plan to release our beta version on or before 05/10.
 Frontend team should be ready with the screens UI and the workflow between them and the backend should be ready with the API.
 Integrating all of that with the help of the fullstack team, we should be ready for our beta release.

 The frontend and backend will work separately and the fullstack are dependent on the completion of both teams before integration.
 All milestones are independent of each other and are supposed to be completed in order.

 ## iii.
 Team structure

-Frontend -
+### Frontend -

-	Frontend is mainly working on creating mockup screens on figma and coding their separate assigned screens.
+Frontend is mainly working on creating mockup screens on Figma and coding their separate assigned screens.

-	Kevin is done with creating the login screen and plans to work on ... next.
+Kevin is done with creating the login and signup flow and plans to work on another set of essential screens next (e.g. main chat interface).

 Abas is working on the messaging screen.

-	Riya is done with the XCode installation and working on the setup and integration currently.
+Riya is done with the Xcode installation and working on the setup and integration currently.
 Next milestone is to work on my profile/statuses screen.

-Backend -
+### Backend -

 David is working on building and maintaining the Messaging API, so that it is capable of delivering messages between users.
 He will also work on setting up the CI/CD pipelines for the Messaging API, such that test pipelines will run upon creating a pull request and anything pushed to master will be automatically deployed to production.

 Anna is working on maintaining the group project kanban board, adding tasks and updating tasks as the team progresses.
 Will work on the messaging API, Firebase user authentication and data storage.

-Fullstack -
+### Fullstack -

-	Sulaiman is working on xcode setup as well as helping Abas on messaging screen.
+Sulaiman is working on Xcode setup as well as helping Abas on messaging screen.

 ## iv.
 Test plan & bugs

+### Frontend -

+Will mainly utilize hallway testing as usability testing for UI concerns and adjustments so that real world feedback is provided.
+Each member will do so such that there is a variety of feedback from different backgrounds.
+Written use cases will also be compared against the user interaction flow to ensure consistency with what has been proposed.

+### Backend -

+Will mainly be concerned about unit testing by creating atomic and combined use cases to ensure correct and expected behavior when communicating with Firebase such as handling user authentication and creation, and reading and writing to the database.
+May also be responsible for conducting unit tests with the messaging API, possibly with the support of the fullstack team.

+### Fullstack -

+Will mainly be concerned about testing integration from the perspective of the system and as the user.
+One example is ensuring the application correctly handles the backend responses (successes or various errors) that does not hinder the user experience.

+### Specific details and plan -

 We will create test suites to test basic messaging, mutual connection behavior and various other components that rely on front end components.
 We will utilize Xcode’s unit testing support and code coverage monitoring tools to optimize the efficacy of our tests.
 We will also frequently perform usability tests as we build and ship features to avoid bugs.
 We will run tests within the Xcode playground and play out various scenarios such as phone 1 logged into account a sending a message to phone 2 logged into account b.
 We will also have many different error checks in place within the node js endpoints and those in conjunction with fire base errors, and Xcode’s built in debugger should provide us with a powerful toolset for fixing and preventing bugs.

+**GitHub Issues will be used to track bugs that occur during use and testing.**

 ## v.
 Documentation plan